 When the interviewer asks why the organization should hire you, include a leadership-focused reply, such as, “I know this job requires strong leadership experience.
 The best leaders think ahead, make good decisions and skillfully convince others to cooperate.”
 (Then, tell a story illustrating a time when you used those three skills.)

 photo by b4b2

 - Why you’re not getting the job

-- How to win at the interview
+- How to get recognized at work

 Enjoy this article?
 Get Free Email Updates